wangwenx190/framelesshelper/README.md

 ## Join with us :triangular_flag_on_post:

-You can join our <a href="https://discord.gg/Rc6r9J3uZw">Discord Channel</a> to communicate with us.
+You can join our [Discord channel](https://discord.gg/grrM4Tmesy) to communicate with us.
 You can share your findings, thoughts and ideas on improving / implementing FramelessHelper functionalities on more platforms and apps!

 ## Highlights compared to 2.1 (TODO list)